-07.01.21 Travel and Meeting Expense Reimbursement
+07.01.19 Travel and Meeting Expense

-The College will reimburse Board members, College employees, and other individuals for authorized travel and meeting expenses incurred specifically for College-related business pursuant to the Local Government Travel Expense Control Act, 50 ILCS 150, et seq.
-This includes expenditures directly incident to official College business travel involving reimbursement to travelers or direct payment to private agencies providing transportation or related services.
+The College will reimburse College employees, Board members, and other individuals for authorized travel and meeting expenses incurred specifically for College-related business.
 Reimbursement requests for travel should be submitted monthly.

-The Board will consider and act upon reimbursement requests for other members of the Board by a roll call vote at an open meeting of the Board.
-The Board Chair will consider and act upon reimbursement requests for the College President.
-The College President will consider and act upon reimbursement for administrators reporting directly to him/her.
+The Board Chair will consider and act upon reimbursement requests for other members of the Board and the College President.
+The Board will consider and act upon reimbursement for the Board Chair.
+The College President will consider and act upon reimbursement for administrators reporting directly to her/him.
 Reimbursement requests for travel and meeting expenses of other College employees will be approved by the appropriate supervisor.